 With just 65 calories and 0.5 net carbs this might just become your favorite cocktail this summer.
 It might be worth checking with your local garden center to see if they have any chocolate mint plants!

 Erythritol is available almost everywhere now, you can buy the brand name Swerve at most stores.
-If you can’t find it this is the one that I use and it’s available on Amazon.
+If you can’t find it locally, it’s available on Amazon.

 - 1 tablespoon erythritol or to taste

 - ice Crushed

 - 2 tablespoons club soda optional